 Haven Simmons grew up in North Carolina and developed a love of the culinary arts early in her childhood.
 For her, cooking was a passion that somewhat unexpectedly developed into a career.
-Simmons started as a student employee at Catering while she was earning her Bachelors in Psychology at BYU, and found she loved the fast-paced, creative environment.
-After three and a half years at Catering as a student, teaching cooking classes at the Provo Recreation Center, completing her college degree, and after earning the 2015 BYU Student Employee of the Year award, she has come back as a full time employee.
-She loves the innovation, momentum, and satisfaction of the industry.
+She started as a student employee at Catering while she was earning her Bachelors in Psychology at BYU, and found she loved the fast-paced, creative environment.
+After working at Catering as a student, teaching cooking classes at the Provo Recreation Center, completing her college degree, and earning the 2015 BYU Student Employee of the Year award, she has come back to the Catering team as a full-time employee.

 Gianni Santamaria is a Utah native with a love for excellent food and service.
 Gianni earned a BA in International Relations and an MBA, both from BYU.
 He has worked in the hospitality industry for 13 years, first as the owner of a restaurant and catering business, and later as a general and corporate manager for Café Rio Mexican Grill.
 Gianni has also spent time in the California healthcare industry as the executive director of a skilled nursing facility.
 He has most recently been involved in food manufacturing as a manager for Frito Lay and Creminelli Fine Meats.

-Lorraine has always had a love of food, entertaining, organizing events.
-Her background includes Art, Sewing, Event Coordination/Management, Leadership Training and Couture Cake Design.
+Lorraine has always loved of food, entertaining, and organizing events.
+Her background includes art, sewing, event management, leadership training, and couture cake design.

-After college, Lorraine worked for Covey Leadership Center, Red Lion Hotels and Microsoft, working in Human Resources and Program Coordination.
-Lorraine started her successful high-end custom cake business, Sweet Lorraine Cakes in Seattle in the year 2000.
-This was a part-time venture, as she was also a full-time mother/homemaker, part-time Art Docent, and part-time event sub-contractor, working on high-level corporate events, as well as making cakes for and catering desserts for smaller private weddings and corporate events.
+After college, Lorraine worked for Covey Leadership Center, Red Lion Hotels, and Microsoft, working in Human Resources and Program Coordination.
+Lorraine started her high-end custom cake business, Sweet Lorraine Cakes, in Seattle in the year 2000.

 Donna came to BYU in 2005, first working in the old Cannon Center and then moved to the MTC.
 She joined the Catering Team in 2008.
 Donna is at the front desk and handles the student hiring and scheduling.
 She also processes the billing that goes through the Catering system.
 Donna enjoys working with the students and helping be their “mom away from home”.